Commissioners

 Dr. Ping Lu (Chinese, Montgomery County) – a retired cardiologist, has dedicated 18 years to social service, showcasing her leadership in various organizations in Pennsylvania and Maryland.
 As the first female President of CAAGW, she has been instrumental in advancing its mission.
 Her tireless efforts have earned her prestigious awards, including the President’s Lifetime Achievement Award and the Governor’s Volunteer Award in Maryland, recognizing her unwavering commitment to volunteerism.
 Currently, she provides invaluable guidance as an advisor in multiple positions, continuing to make a positive impact on her community.

-Young Ran Smith (South Korean, Howard County) – the President of the League of Korean Americans, a non-profit organization focused on empowering the voices of Maryland citizens through programs and services that bridge the gap between the government and the people.
-She continues her work by acting as the commissioner for Asian American Pacific Islander Commission for Howard County and the Governor’s Commission on Asian Pacific American Affairs in the state of Maryland.
+Young Ran Smith (South Korean, Howard County) – is the President of the League of Korean Americans, a non-profit organization focused on empowering the voices of Maryland citizens through programs and services that bridge the gap between the government and the people.
+She continues her work by acting as the commissioner for Asian American Pacific Islander Commission for Howard County.
 With a focus on civic engagement, Young hopes to engage citizens in dialogue, promoting community vibrancy.
+Young serves as the Chair on the Legislative Committee for the Commission.

-Jessie Su (Chinese, Baltimore County) – Associate Director of Alumni Relations at Johns Hopkins Carey Business School by day.
+Jessie Su (Chinese, Baltimore County) – Associate Director of Leadership Annual Giving at Johns Hopkins Carey Business School.
+She previously served as Associate Director of Alumni Relations.
 She is also one of the AAPI Advisory Council members of Baltimore Symphony Orchestra and serves as a Board member for Art with A heart, a non-profit organization in Baltimore that enhances the lives of people in need through visual art programs.
 She has been involved in Baltimore Sister City Committee since 2015 and co-started Chinese American Parents Association Baltimore Area with several local Chinese American parents since 2023.
 Jessie lives in Baltimore County with her husband and two daughters.

 Tho Tran (Vietnamese, Montgomery County)